|Nutritional Guidelines (per serving)|

-Shopping Tip: For this salad, you can try looking for a very green papaya at your grocery store (either 2 Hawaiian papayas or 1 Caribbean type).
-However, I recommend buying one at an Asian store, simply because it's hard to tell whether a papaya is actually green or in one of the stages of ripening.
+Shopping tip: For this salad, you can try looking for very green papaya at your grocery store (either two Hawaiian papayas or one Caribbean type).
+However, we recommend buying one at an Asian store, simply because it's hard to tell whether a papaya is actually green or in one of the stages of ripening.
 Asian stores and markets sell green papayas labeled as such.
 Sometimes they are even sliced open so you can see it is green inside (the seeds will be white).

 Slice the papaya in half lengthwise and crack it open.
 Scrape out the seeds and discard.
 Then turn over each half and peel off the green skin.

-Use a large-size grater to grate the papaya, or shred it as they do in Thailand: simply make many long cuts into the flesh, then thinly slice off the top layer into a bowl (to see what this looks like, go to: How to Shred Green Papaya.
+Use a large-size grater to grate the papaya or shred it as they do in Thailand: simply make many long cuts into the flesh, then thinly slice off the top layer into a bowl.

 Combine the green papaya with all the other salad ingredients in a large bowl, reserving the peanuts and half the fresh basil for toppings.
 Pour over the dressing and toss well.